cs31415/cs31415.github.io/writings/palm-springs-diary.md

 - Checked out from hotel at 10:15.
 We split a cappuccino from hotel while Shonu demanded and got a peppermint mocha from Starbucks.
 - Reached home in 2:30 hours at 12:50.
 - Had pizza and soup for lunch.
 Took a long nap, had chai.
 Then dinner at woodlands.
 It was very busy.
 Had to wait nearly half an hour.
 I had mysore masala dosa, Kamu had masala dosa, Shonu had idli Vada and palak paneer.
 Everything was delicious despite the traffic.
-- Rounded the day by visiting sprouts and doing laundry while watching an old, forgettable movie – [[Bachna Ae Haseeno]].
+- Rounded the day by visiting sprouts and doing laundry while watching an old, forgettable movie – [Bachna Ae Haseeno](https://en.wikipedia.org/wiki/Bachna_Ae_Haseeno).